Facial plastic surgery in Cincinnati, Ohio

 10. Sleep – The authors recommend 7 to 9 hours of consistent sleep each night.

 The prescribed exercises are intended to anchor the regular cardiovascular and strength training multiple governing bodies recommend we get each week.
 The exercises are easy to perform at home with off-the-shelf or inexpensive products like PVC pipes and foam rollers.
 The authors also advise testing yourself to gauge your improvement and set goals.
 Their arguments appear sound – though Dr. Harmon is not a physical therapist and cannot speak professionally about specifics – and the prescriptions are easy-to-understand and implement.
-It is for that reason that this is one of the most practical books Dr. Harmon has ever read.
-Dr. Harmon has a deep respect for adequate, restorative sleep as well as a well-balanced diet rich in micronutrients and with adequate protein – see the previous post on diet and facial plastic surgery for the perspective on diet of a registered dietician.
-The exercises recommended in Built to Move may help Dr. Harmon maintain the high surgical standards he holds himself to for many years while also allowing him the functional capacity to enjoy playing with future grandchildren.
+The exercises - which Dr. Harmon would only do in consultation with a qualified physical therapist - recommended in Built to Move may help Dr. Harmon maintain the high surgical standards he holds himself to for many years while also allowing him the functional capacity to enjoy playing with future grandchildren.

 Trust Your Face to a Facial Plastic Surgeon